 Water budgets of individual local trees

-The study will answer how much rainfall is managed by an individual tree:
+This study is desgned to answer how much rainfall is managed by an individual tree.
+It will:

 - Quantify annual transpiration rates and annual canopy interception rates for evergreen and deciduous trees native to the Pacific Northwest.